ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Use one of these audited models:

-1. **Current-round-only rights (recommended near-term):** all three stages have deadlines inside the current claim phase.
+1. **Current-round-only rights:** all three stages have deadlines inside the current claim phase.
 An unpaid reward expires at rollover and the pot carries forward.
-Old rounds can never call `withdraw()`.
+Past rounds cannot call `withdraw()`.
 2. **Escrowed round amount:** snapshot and reserve an amount in PostageStamp, then expose amount-bounded withdrawal.
 This requires a PostageStamp protocol change.

-Merely storing `finalized[round]` while calling today's unbounded `withdraw()` later is unsafe.
+Storing `finalized[round]` while calling the current global `withdraw()` later is unsafe.

-The near-term model still needs an explicit bounded `RoundState` record containing phase/status, reveal anchor, proof seed, tentative/validated truth, winner, and payment status.
+The design requires an explicit bounded `RoundState` record containing phase/status, reveal anchor, proof seed, tentative/validated truth, winner, and payment status.
 New rounds must not alias singleton proof context.
 Cleanup must be generation-tagged, fixed-capacity, or cursor-bounded; never bulk-delete attacker-sized arrays.

 ### Finalization incentive